bomonike/bomonike.github.io/temporal.md

 so a self-hosted local environment can be setup locally instead of running Temporal Services in the Temporal-managed Temporal Cloud.

-Each Temporal Service coordinates the execution of app Workflows and Activities based on a pre-defined map.

-Each <strong>Worker</strong> is a wrapper around compiled Workflow and Activity code.
-A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal Server.

 Temporal is like Istio for Kubernetes, which provides a proxy sidecar to handle communications so app developers don't need to write code in every program to detect and handle failures, and <strong>fail gracefully</strong> from server crashes or network outages.
 Temporal allows developers to "write code as if failures don't even exist" and focus more on business logic.

+But unlike <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>,
+Temporal does not concern itself with containers but with REST/RPC services of any kind (which can be run within a container).

+## Components

+Each Temporal Service coordinates the execution of app Workflows and Activities based on a pre-defined map.

+Each <strong>Worker</strong> executes the Activity and Workflow functions and communicate the results back to the Temporal Server.
+Each Worker is a wrapper around compiled Workflow and Activity code.

+In this project, the file <tt><strong>worker/main.go</strong></tt> contains the code for the Worker.

+Workers can only execute Workflows and Activities registered to it.
+Workers listen only to the Task Queue that it is registered to knows which piece of code to execute from Tasks that it gets from the Task Queue.

+Like the program that started the Workflow, it connects to the Temporal Cluster and specifies the Task Queue to use.
+It also registers the Workflow and the three Activities.

 PROTIP: See the <a target="_blank" href="https://en.wikipedia.org/wiki/Mr_Bates_vs_The_Post_Office">ITV series</a> (<a target="_blank" href="https://www.pbs.org/wgbh/masterpiece/shows/mr-bates-vs-the-post-office/#">on US PBS</a>) about the UK Postal Service (between 1999 and 2015) wrongly <a target="_blank" href="https://inews.co.uk/news/politics/postmasters-wrongly-convicted-theft-faulty-600000-2625440">sent 900 workers to prison</a> for stealing when the problem was the system's failure to properly handle failed transactions, and the <a target="_blank" href="https://inews.co.uk/news/politics/postmasters-wrongly-convicted-theft-faulty-600000-2625440">government covered it up</a>.